No-Cash-7970/txnDuck/.github/CONTRIBUTING.md

 ## Submitting translations

-The goal for txnDuck is to make it accessible to as many people as possible, so having the txnDuck user interface translated into as many languages as possible is important.
+A goal for txnDuck is to make it accessible to as many people as possible, so having the txnDuck user interface translated into as many languages as possible is important.

-### Before submitting a translation
+### Before submitting or editing a translation

 - Make sure you are using the latest version.
 Fork the `main` branch of the repository and make sure that fork is up to date.